 - Oil or fat can help the texture and improves the life

 - I usually add some olive oil to my everyday loaf.
 It softens the texture and means it will last slightly longer before going stale.
 Other recipes (e.g. a milk loaf, one of our weekend favourites) use butter for a similar reason.

 - A spoonful of sugar helps ...

-- Depending on what flour you use, a teaspoon (5g) of sugar can take the edge of a very savoury taste (although I have a very sweet tooth, so this is a personal thing).
+- Depending on what flour you use, a teaspoon (5g) of sugar can take the edge of a very savoury taste.
+I used to add this to my regular loaves but I don't any more.
 Some breads are intentionally sweet of course; for example, challah often has honey in it.